jamesonstone/interview-questions/README.md

 If you've stumbled upon this repo while researching potential interviewees and I happen to be one of them, well, you've come to the right place!

-It's best to note that these questions are purposefully open ended so preparation
+It's best to note that these questions are purposefully open ended so preparation may not be exorbitantly gainful.